gbroques/ose-workbench-platform/docs/pages/workbench_planning/breaking_down_parts_into_sub_parts.rst

 For example, the axis and extruder might both contain a motor, or the same fasteners like nuts, screws, and bolts.

-This information is useful because programmers can abstract the geometry and modeling for these shared parts into a common place for re-use.
+This information is useful because programmers can abstract the geometry and modeling for these parts into a common place for re-use.